cloudmesh/cloudmesh-openapi/sphinx/sphinx-docs/README.rst

 ----

-The following table lists the different test we have, we provide additional information for the tests in the test directory ina README file.
-Summaries are provided bellwo the table
+The following table lists the different test we have, we provide additional information for the tests in the test directory in a README file.
+Summaries are provided below the table

 +------+------+------+
 | Test | Shor | Link |